Rugrats Logo

 Rugrats Logo History

-In 1991, viewers first saw the logo of the animated series – as funny and childish as the TV show itself.
+In 1991, viewers first saw the animated series’ logo, as funny and childish as the TV show itself.
 Klasky Csupo, Inc created it.
 The graphic changed slightly in 2021 with the reboot of Rugrats.
 It became bright and three-dimensional to match the colorful computer animation.

 1990 (pilot)